ariley215/reading-notes/Text Editor.md

 **mkdir** create a directory

 **touch** create new file

-Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
+Arguments are extra instructions given to a command

-Arguments are extra instructions given to a command cd projects
+cd projects

     1. move to projects directory